-The Group's interest rate risk arises from bank balances and borrowings which are carried at variable rates, which expose the Group to cash flow interest rate risk.

-As at 30 June 2018, if interest rates were increased or decreased by 50 basis points and all other variables were held constant, the Group's post-tax profit would decrease or increase by approximately ¥10 million (2017: ¥6 million) respectively as a result of increase or decrease in net interest expense.
+The Group's cash flow interest rate risk arises from bank balances and borrowings which are carried at variable rates, which expose the Group to cash flow interest rate risk.
+As at 30 June 2019, if interest rates were increased or decreased by 50 basis points and all other variables were held constant, the Group's post-tax profit would decrease or increase by approximately ¥5 million (2018: ¥10 million) respectively as a result of increase or decrease in net interest expense.

 The Group's fair value interest rate risk arises from bank balances and borrowings which are carried at fixed rates, which expose the Group to fair value interest rate risk.

-As at 30 June 2018, if interest rates were increased or decreased by 50 basis points and all other variables were held constant, the Group's post-tax profit would increase or decrease by approximately ¥1 million (2017: decrease or increase by approximately ¥1 million) as a result of increase or decrease in net interest income (2017: as a result of increase or decrease).
+As at 30 June 2019, if interest rates were increased or decreased by 50 basis points and all other variables were held constant, the Group's post-tax profit would decrease or increase by approximately ¥2 million (2018: increase or decrease by approximately ¥1 million) as a result of increase or decrease in net interest expense.

-(iii) Price risk
+iii) Price risk